-Each director in charge of business execution is responsible for identifying and evaluating risks, and taking countermeasures against them in their business operations.
+Each full-time director is responsible for identifying and evaluating risks, and taking countermeasures against them in their business operations.
 Moreover, IIJ has established committees such as the "Internal Control Committee", the "Disclosure Committee" and the "Information Security Committee" to evaluate risks and take countermeasures against them depending on the type of risks.
-In case of emergencies, IIJ has set up and implemented the "Business Continuity Plan".
+In case of emergencies, IIJ has set up and implemented the "Business Continuity Plan."